NoroffFEU/programming-foundations-ca-GargusS/README.md

 ### Dynamic Content Building

-To make the presentation as dynamic as possible, I needed to create HTML elements using JavaScript.
-The code dynamically takes the information from the object and presents it in a meaningful way within the HTML.
+I wanted to prioritize the JavaScript part and minimize the reliance on HTML.
+To achieve a dynamic presentation, I focused on creating HTML elements using JavaScript.
+The code intelligently extracts information from the object and presents it in a meaningful manner within the HTML structure.
+This is accomplished by generating rows and populating them with the corresponding key-value pairs from the object.
+By doing so, the presentation remains flexible and adaptable, allowing for easy modification and expansion of the content.

 Although the formatting of the object arrays is locked into specific HTML formatting, I believe it turned out well.
 Other data types such as strings and numbers can be added dynamically, generating a new row with respective spans for the property (key) and value.